Skip to content

 Running a high-priority job (ML platform engineer)

 If you want this run to not be interruptible once started, raise interruptionPenalty.
-The shard uses it in:
+The shard uses it in two places:

-• Phase 1 cost selection: effective_cost = price + (interruption_probability × interruption_penalty).
-A high penalty steers Phase 1 away from spot capacity (high interruption_probability) toward reserved/on-demand.
+• Phase 1 cost selection. effective_cost = price + interruption_probability × interruption_penalty.
+A high penalty pushes Phase 1 away from spot capacity (high interruption_probability) and toward reserved or on-demand.

 What you watch: